It was my birthday and I was craving some time with my kids.

 Check-In Conversation Step #3: Shut up and listen.

-While this may seem obvious, the next vital step is to close your mouth, open your ears (and eyes) and really listen to what’s being shared.
+While this may seem obvious, the next vital step is to close your mouth, open your ears (and eyes), and listen to what’s being shared.

 Listen patiently and allow the person to open up.
 When it makes sense, ask more follow-up questions.